jic-dtool/dservercore/devel/README.md

 Provide necessary services with docker composition `docker/env.yml`.
 See `docker/README.md`.

+`dtool.json` provides a minimal configuration for a lookup server launched as described in the following.
+Place it at `${HOME}/.config/dtool/dtool.json`.

 `env.rc` provides flask app configuration in form of environment varables.

 `create_test_data.sh` creates test data sets and copis them to test s3 bucket.